Oneo64/Starlattice/Technology/Spacecraft.md

     - Shield Generator Module
     - Wormhole Transporter Module

 The Anora Vindaror M-8 is a giant spacecraft designed to transport massive amounts of troops or cargo from one place to another.
+For camouflage, the outer hull is coloured with a thin coat of light-absorbant black paint.

 #### Anora Lorstformikiy M-422
  - **Manufacturer:** Anora Spacecraft Manufacturing